 While the targets for diversity are inevitably more challenging to achieve for a smaller board with infrequent appointment opportunities, the Board is fully supportive of the principles behind the targets and these will be carefully considered in all future appointments.
-The biographical details of the Directors are included on the Company's website and the most recent Board appointment was in August 2022.
+The biographical details of the Directors are included on pages 30 and 31 and the most recent Board appointment was in August 2022.

-${\it Chairman and Senior Independent Directors}$
+Chairman and Senior Independent Directors